All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Construction of Ramsey lifts

 Let $\F$ be a family of finite structures.
 By $\Forb(\F)$ we denote the class of all finite or countable structures $\str{A}$ such that there is no homomorphism-embedding from any $\str{F}\in \F$ to $\str{A}$.
 Analogously, by $\Forbh(\F)$, $\Forbi(\F)$ and $\Forbm(\F)$ we shall denote the class of all finite or countable structures $\str{A}$ such that there is no homomorphism, embedding and monomorphism from any $\str{F}\in \F$ to $\str{A}$ respectively.

-Generalising~\cite{Hubicka2013, Hubicka2009} we give a way to turn every class $\Forb(\F)$ into a lifted class $\Lifts_\F$ which has strong amalgamation (and thus leads to a homogenisation of~$\Forb(\F)$ and in turn to a Ramsey class).
+Generalising~\cite{Hubicka2013, Hubicka2009} we now give a way to turn every class $\Age(\Forb(\F))$ into a lifted class $\Lifts_\F$ which has strong amalgamation (and thus leads to a homogenisation of~$\Forb(\F)$ and in turn to a Ramsey class).
+Here, $\Age(\Forb(\F))$ means the class consisting of all finite structures from $\Forb(\F)$.